 - Reaching head to hand for self-extubation

-- Immobility complications like poor pulmonary secretion clearance and skin breakdown
+- Immobility complication like poor pulmonary secretion clearance and skin breakdown

 ALTERNATIVES ARE NOT ADEQUATE: Restraints lead to agitation.
 Untied mitts and elbow sleeves allow self-extubation and encourage chemical restraint!